-During the wedding day shoot, not only do you take photos from every part of the day, you document the emotions from the bride and groom, as well as their family and friends.
-Through each part of the day, your photos represent the vision the bride and groom has; from the venue, flowers, cake, and various decorations.
+During the wedding day shoot, not only do you take photos from every part of the day, you document the emotions of the bride and groom, as well as their family and friends.
+Through each part of the day, your photos represent the vision the bride and groom have; from the venue, flowers, cake, and various decorations.

 1. Focus on Your Best Work

 Just as you should only share your “Wow” images on your website and blog, the photos you submit to a publication should be of your best work.
 These images represent who you are as a photographer, and give potential clients an idea of how you will shoot their wedding day.

 Make sure the photos you submit represent your brand, as you still want to attract only ideal clients.
 If you submit photos because you think the publication will prefer them, but they do not match your brand, clients will reach out to you who are not the best fit for your business.

 Tip: Keep an eye out during the shoot for what photos you know would be perfect to submit.
 If while you are shooting the getting ready photos, you take a stunning photo of the bride’s dress and shoes, write down the image number somewhere which will remind you to go back and quickly find that photo to use for publishing.